Home

 the operating system, killing all running applications.
 Again,

-To do this, open the 5 backup compartment, and with a paperclip,
+On a Series 5/5mx, open the backup battery compartment, and with an opened paperclip,

-press the reset hole, then switch on as normal.
+press it into the reset hole – then switch on as normal.
 On a Revo, use

 an opened paperclip and gently press it into the (1) reset hole